Where can you get support at Christmas?

 - Discover ways to improve your diet and lifestyle

-- Signpost to appropriate support services like heart support groups and other support organisations.
+- Connect with appropriate support services like heart support groups and other support organisations.